contest-framework/server-old/CONTRIBUTING.md

   - `npm i`

 - development
-  - the source needs to be transpiled into JavaScript in order for the tests to run
+  - the tests run against the transpiled output in `lib`
-  - this happens automatically when using `bin/spec`
+  - transpilation happens automatically when running `cucumber-js`
-  - if you call `cucumber-js` directly, please call `node_modules/.bin/build` before, or have `node_modules/.bin/watch` running in the background to do this automatically

 - testing
   - run all tests: `bin/spec`